Hemiplegic migraine

 Hemiplegic migraine is a type of migraine headache characterized by motor weakness affecting only one side of the body, accompanied by aura.
 There is often an impairment in vision, speech, or sensation.
-It can run in the family, called familial hemiplegic migraine, or in a single individual, called sporadic hemiplegic migraine.
+It can run in the family, called familial hemiplegic migraine (FHM), or in a single individual, called sporadic hemiplegic migraine.
 The symptoms can be similar to a stroke, and may be precipitated by minor head trauma.
 People with FHM are advised to avoid activities that may trigger their attacks.

-Symptoms and signs
+Signs and symptoms

 Hemiplegia (Greek 'hemi' = Half), is a condition that affects one side of the body.
 Signs of a hemiplegic migraine attack are similar to what would be presented in a stroke that typically includes sudden severe headache on one side of the brain, weakness of half the body, ataxia and aphasia which can last for hours, days or weeks.

 Cause

 Symptoms of weakness during a hemiplegic migraine attack are a result of motor aura.
 The aura displayed during a migraine episode is believed to be caused by a phenomenon known as cortical spreading depression.

 For those not at risk due to a family history of hemiplegic migraines, the current medical discussion indicates that genetic factors may still play a role.
 Some scientific studies have indicated that a percentage of those who suffer from hemiplegic migraines may have mutations of the CACNA1A and the ATP1A2 genes.
+There is additional evidence suggesting that mutations of the SCN1A or PRRT genes could also be a potential cause.